tobybatch/kimai2/README.md

 ## Deving and Contributing

-We use commit liniting to generate commits that we can auto generate changelogs from.
+We use commit linting to generate commits that we can auto generate changelogs from.
 To set these up you will need node/nvm installed:

 ```bash
 nvm use